-This mission represents a modification of Bellingshausen 1, to be flown in its place in the event that the ice edge in this region has retreated far southward.
-Adapting to "moderate ice" sea ice condition, the flight pattern is modified to (a) provide denser coverage (i.e. multiple north-south legs) over the smaller expanse of sea ice and (b) the opportunity to make multiple passes over the ice edge.
-The waypoints are derived from Envisat ground tracks.
-The specific location of the waypoints should be reviewed before the flight and adjusted based on the sea ice coverage reports obtained just prior to (or during) the deployment, specifically the location of the ice edge.
+This mission is similar to the 2012 flight of the same name, but with the Envisat ground tracks replaced by IceSat-2 ground tracks.
+We also extend one of the IS-2 lines north to the ice edge and approximately 50 km beyond it, in order to capture the transition from open water, to marginal ice zone, to pack.
 Of medium priority on this mission is the opportunity for a coordinated under flight of a CryoSat-2 orbit along one of the north-south legs.
 This opportunity should not dictate the decision to fly the mission.
 Instead, the coordinated under flight should only be flown if, on the day selected for the mission, there is a CryoSat-2 ground track that is well-located relative to one of the planned grid lines and well-timed (plus or minus 2 hours).
 This mission should be flown as early as possible, preferably before mid-October, because of the relatively early onset of melt of in this region.

-Flight Priority: medium Science Requirements Addressed: SI1,SI2,SI3c,SI4,SI6 Spacecraft Tracks: CryoSat-2 track TBD Last Flown: 2012 Remaining Design Issues: none
+Flight Priority: high Science Requirements Addressed: SI1,SI2,SI3c,SI4,SI6 Spacecraft Tracks: IS2 1155,1170,0751,0880,0202,1345,0011 Last Flown: 2012 Remaining Design Issues: replace IS2 lines with coincident CS2 lines if available

 Sea Ice - Endurance

-This mission represents a continuation of the IceBridge time series, repeating the "along shore" flight line (i.e. WP301a to WP302) flown in 2009 and 2010 and the Endurance flight line from 13 October 2011 and 7 November 2012.
+This mission represents a continuation of the IceBridge time series, nearly repeating the near-shore flight line flown in 2009 and 2010 and the Endurance flight line from 13 October 2011 and 7 November 2012.
 It typically crosses rough sea ice.
-The western flight line (i.e. 301a to 302) is a repeat of a segment flown on 28 October 2010.
-The eastern flight line (37040-3704W) will be adjusted to occupy a contemporaneous CryoSat-2 orbit.
-The CryoSat-2 orbit should be as close in time to the DC-8 underflight as possible, and the recommended maximum time offset is ~ 2 hours.
+For 2016 we replaced the near-shore line with a nearby IceSat-2 ground track covering the central beam pair.
+The eastern flight line will be adjusted to occupy a contemporaneous CryoSat-2 orbit.
+The CryoSat-2 orbit should be as close in time to the DC-8 underflight as possible, and the recommended maximum time offset is ~2 hours.
 The eastern flight line will also be adjusted to allow a 30 minute backtrack loop along the line, repeating a portion of the track to aid in the determination of sea ice drift rate.
 Finally we will continue the CryoSat track north past the ice edge, if time permits, for 25-50 km over the open ocean.
 This will permit intercomparison of OIB and CryoSat data over the transition region from the ice edge to open ocean.

-Flight Priority: BASELINE Science Requirements Addressed: SI1,SI2,SI3b,SI4,SI6 Spacecraft Tracks: CryoSat-2 track TBD Last Flown: 2012
+Flight Priority: BASELINE

+Science Requirements Addressed: SI1,SI2,SI3b,SI4,SI6 Spacecraft Tracks: 1077 IS-2, CryoSat-2 track TBD

+Last Flown: 2014

-Remaining Design Issues: eastern line should be a near (within ~2 hours) contemporaneous CryoSat-2 ground track
+Remaining Design Issues: eastern line should be a near (within ~2 hours) contemporaneous CryoSat-2

+ground track

-Sea Ice - Endurance Prime
+Sea Ice - Endurance

-This mission is a near-repeat of the "Sea Ice Endurance" flight, with the exception of the eastern (CryoSat) leg.
+Sea Ice - Endurance Prime This mission is a near-repeat of the "Sea Ice Endurance" flight, with the exception of the eastern (CryoSat) leg.
 The purpose is to repeat the track of the Endurance flight after approximately 2 weeks have elapsed, to enable detection of change in the sea ice conditions over that time.
 The CryoSat leg, however, would be selected to be contemporaneous with the spacecraft on the day this mission is flown.

-Flight Priority: low Science Requirements Addressed: SI1,SI2,SI3b,SI4,SI6 Spacecraft Tracks: CryoSat-2 track TBD Last Flown: new flight Remaining Design Issues: eastern line should be a near (within ~2 hours) contemporaneous CryoSat-2 ground track
+Flight Priority: low Science Requirements Addressed: SI1,SI2,SI3b,SI4,SI6

+Spacecraft Tracks: CryoSat-2 track TBD

+Last Flown: new flight

+Remaining Design Issues: eastern line should be a near (within ~2 hours) contemporaneous CryoSat-2

+ground track

+Sea Ice - Endurance Prime 20141016/1041z CryoSat Orbit